megc1/robo-advisor-project/README.md

  iv) python robo_advisor.py

 2. Follow the prompts presented on the terminal.
-Your data will be written to prices.csv.
+Your data will be written to a csv file.